-Have you been arrested for DUI in Florida?
+Have you been arrested for DUI at a checkpoint in Orlando?
 While you may think there is no way around the consequences of a conviction, it is important to understand that you have rights.
 If police violated your rights in making the stop and arresting you, it may be possible to have the charges dismissed.

 All Florida DUI arrests begin with a stop.
 In the case of a checkpoint, the cops will stop you randomly at road blocks just looking for a reason to investigate a person for drunk driving.
 From there, the officer will typically ask, "Have you been drinking?"
 You may feel intimidated into answering the question truthfully, even though you have a right to say nothing.
 From there, the officer may ask you to perform a field sobriety test and/or a Breathalyzer test.
 Before you know it, the state has enough evidence to charge you with the crime of drunk driving.